d0n/pwclip/docs/description.rst

 who can store passwords also is able to read password stored for other users in that file.
 It is just of use for visual kategories if you have stored passwords for different systems users sharing the same passcrypt file.
-As an example: A person called "Andrew" has a username called "bob".
-On some other machine he has a username called "cat" and he uses SSH for both of them.
+As an example: Whatever parson has a username called "bob" on one machine, and on some other machine he has a username called "cat".
+For both of them a different password is stored.
+If loged in as the user the ssh password was added to by default pwclip will look for the password entry under the currently loged-in user.
 The shared passcrypt file would be assembled like the attached YAML-Format section.
-If so providing -u or -A when beeing logged in as "bob" or "cat" respectivly may be omitted.
-In the following example both, "bob" and "cat" have an entry called ssh.
-If -A is used in that case the entry corresponding to the logged-in user is prefered.
+If so providing -u or -A when beeing logged in as "bob" or "cat" respectivly can be omitted.
 If in doubt you're able to read the crypt file using "gpg -d ~/.passcrypt" as well (assuming the correct gpg-key is present).

 YAML-Format
 -----------